istoony/Council-of-4/README.md

  4. Follow instructions on screen

 ###Notes
+The game cannot be started directly from eclipse as it uses the System.console() has standard I/O

 Default server IP address is 127.0.0.1
 If the server is not found the user will be prompted to insert a new IP address